fsackur/GlueCode/notes.md

 Once we have this, we’re done; we have abstracted away a layer.
 I can provide a systems integrator with my app and with minimum effort, he or she should be able to make it work with your database.
 And the unit tests will show that it’s working.
 And it will throw exceptions if it is wrong, and the exceptions will be in the appropriate part of the project, so it ought to be easier to debug than if we let incorrect data further into our code.

-Now let's see what
+Now let's see what we can do given a tightly-defined software contract.

-There is one fly in the ointment, of course.
+This hits the API multiple times.
+It would be nice to use caching.
+This is a good candidate for a proxy command.
+    ise CacheLayer.psm1

+Exports same functions.
+Same method signatures.
+Imports DB.psm1 as a nested module.
+Within functions, calls DB by module-qualified name

+It's transparent to the calling code whether this caching layer is loaded or not.
+You can disable it.
+It's a question of dynamically choosing which module to load.

+That is the "Proxy" design pattern.

+PS is very suited for this design pattern because command resolution is dynamic.

+Alias > function > cmdlet
+Local module > global scope
+Can fully-qualify function names

-Is there anyone here who has *never* cursed at a colleague’s choice to use Write-Host?
+You can use this to override behaviour in a foreign module without having to change the code in that module.
+Is there anyone here who has *never* cursed at someone else’s choice to use Write-Host?

+    sl ..\Proxy1
 Shimming Write-Host into Write-Output

 Shimming Write-Verbose to also log

-Shimming to add caching